bestwebsoft/journalism-wordpress-theme/readme.txt

 == Changelog ==

+= 1.0.9 - 30.07.2014 =
+* Update: We updated all functionality for wordpress 3.9.1.
+* New: We added journalism.pot file.
+* Bugfix: We fixed bugs in script.js.

 = 1.0.8 - 11.02.2014 =
 * Budfix : We renamed `add_to_slider` custom post meta data.

 = 1.0.7 - 08.01.2014 =
-* Update : The theme's license was changed to GNU General Public License v3.
+* Update: The theme's license was changed to GNU General Public License v3.
-* Update : Footer Credit Link was changed.
+* Update: Footer Credit Link was changed.
-* Budfix : We fixed the bug of the Newer Posts links in Archives.
+* Budfix: We fixed the bug of the Newer Posts links in Archives.

 = 1.0.6 - 05.12.2013 =
 We changed functional of slider displaying.